SilkRose/Pony/stories/fleetfall/fleetfall.md

 A romantic dinner in the city.

 Holding each other in a serene peace.

+Racing each other to decide who has to pay for their next date.

 Shaking the blush from her face, she changed her train of thought to what it would mean for their jobs.